July 21, 2011: Apple officially passes Nokia to become the world’s top smartphone vendor.

 Nokia: From hot phone to ‘burning platform’

-Nokia, for its part, created the smartphone market in 1996 with its Communicator phone series, which introduced features like color displays, web browsing and the Symbian operating system.
+Nokia, for its part, created the smartphone market in 1996 with its Communicator phone series.
+Those devices introduced features like color displays, web browsing and the Symbian operating system.
 Nonetheless, its 2011-era phones ultimately proved uninspiring.
 In February 2011, Nokia’s new CEO Stephen Elop warned staff, “We are standing on a burning platform.”

 The company cut 4,000 jobs worldwide, with another 4,000 to follow in 2012.
-In addition, Nokia doubled down on its partnership with Microsoft with the goal of replacing its Symbian operating system with the software for Microsoft’s Windows Phone 7.
+In addition, Nokia doubled down on its Microsoft partnership, with the goal of replacing its Symbian operating system with the software for Microsoft’s Windows Phone 7.
 Microsoft ultimately purchased Nokia’s mobile division in 2013.

 Today, Nokia still holds records for the top-selling phone models of all time.
-The Nokia 1100, which went on sale in 2003, remains the best-selling mobile phone in history, with more than 250 million sold.
-These days, the company is nothing but a bit player on the smartphone scene.
-You can still buy Nokia smartphones.
-However, they’re made by HMD Global, which licenses the Nokia name.
+The Nokia 1100, which went on sale in 2003, remains the best-selling mobile phone in history, with more than 250 million purchased.
+These days, the company is nothing but a bit player on the smartphone scene, though.
+You can still buy Nokia smartphones, but they’re made by HMD Global, which licenses the Nokia name.

 The iPhone, on the other hand, is … well, the iPhone.